 The first time I killed a man – that was a good feeling.
 Clovis, you were back then.
 You hunted in packs, just like Smilodon, and you were much weaker, but somehow also stronger, more resourceful… You worked marvels with your awkward hands, cleaving and building.
 Making things.
 Tools and weapons.
 Representations of beasts you blithely harvested, carved from the severed horn of a Coelodonta antiquitatis, or from the tusk of my dead sister.
 Remember?
 The one you speared.

 But it is Chris Flynn’s wonderful characterisation of Mammut‘s auction house peers — a wannabe teenage gangster T.bataar, snarky paleo penguin, an aggrieved hand of a mummy and more — through their darkly hilarious banter oozing with sarcasm and cutting social commentary that really struck a chord.
 I could quote countless passages.
 Suffice to say, treasures await in this book’s narrative for keen-eyed readers.

 With references to everything from pop culture, science, politics and publishing, the good-natured bickering between them brings levity, dark humour and fresh perspective to dire circumstances.
-These characters’ objective tolerance of differing viewpoints, and respect and hope for all animal species, even humans, is what really makes this Mammoth novel shine.
+Mammoth‘s characters’ objective tolerance of differing viewpoints, and respect and hope for all animal species, even humans, is what really makes this novel shine.

 T.bataar: Hold on, Mammut.
 Is this going to be another one of your sad endings?… I’m just saying… your habit of finishing stories with death and destruction, this whole tale you’re spinning is enough to make a tyrannosaur dive headfirst into the nearest tar pit.